The Humble Knee

 Wearing sleeves might help you be more aware of where your knees are in relation to your ankles and hips.

-Sleeves will help you reduce the likelihood of injury and help you work on technique since your knees will be tracking correctly.
+Sleeves will help you reduce the likelihood of knee injuries and help you work on technique since your knees will be tracking correctly.

 Disadvantage of Knee Sleeves